-Of note, the tumor microenvironment (TME), in particular the presence and immune-status of tumor-associated macrophages (TAM) as well as myeloid and dendritic cells, has been closely linked to tumor activity and responsiveness to T-cell-targeted immunotherapies.
+The tumor microenvironment (TME), in particular the presence and immune-status of myeloid derived suppressor cells (MDSC), tumor-associated macrophages (TAM) as well as dendritic cells, has been closely linked to tumor activity and responsiveness to T-cell-targeted immunotherapies.

-OSE’s R&D team has taken interest in this critical aspect of the TME, focusing on the SIRPα / CD47 pathway which controls the activation of macrophages and dendritic cells.
+OSE Immunotherapeutics’ R&D team has taken interest in this critical aspect of research by focusing on SIRPα, on the CD47/SIRPα pathway, a receptor strongly expressed by myeloid and suppressive macrophage cells.

-Pre-clinical studies have demonstrated OSE-172’s ability within the TME to inhibit pro-tumorigenic cells while activating anti-tumorigenic ones, generating high interest for this innovative breakthrough approach.
+In addition, BI 765063, as a SIRPα antagonist and first-in-class myeloid checkpoint inhibitor, inhibits the creation of pro-tumorigenic suppressor cells and restores their function.
+Pre-clinical studies have demonstrated BI 765063’s ability to inhibit pro-tumorigenic cells while activating anti-tumorigenic ones within the TME, generating high interest for this innovative breakthrough approach.

-OSE Immunotherapeutics is actively working on several new approaches focused on modulating the tumor microenvironment.
+OSE is actively working on several new approaches focused on modulating the tumor microenvironment.